 23 Dec The Rosentreter Foundation’s Logo

-This document is a letter of nobility from the God of Marriage, Hymen (Hÿmenäus), made as a kind of joke for the wedding (possibly as part of the Best Man’s speech) of Traugott David Rosentreter and Johanne Louisa Caroline Rauschard in 1797.
+This document is a ‘Letters Patent of Nobility’ from the God of Marriage, Hymen (Hÿmenäus), made by friends and colleagues of the groom as a joke (and possibly part of the Best Man’s speech), for the marriage on 20 Aug 1797 of Traugott David Rosentreter and Johanne Louisa Caroline Rauschard in Ansbach, Baravia, Germany.

-Note: Traugott David Rosentreter was a Lawyer and Government Councillor at Ansbach in Bavaria, at the time when Frederick William II was King of Prussia, Prince Elector of Brandenburg and Sovereign Prince of the Canton of Neuchâtel (via the Orange-Nassau inheritance of his grandfather).
+Note: Traugott David Rosentreter was a Lawyer and Government Councillor at Ansbach in Bavaria, and eventually Privy Councillor, to Frederick William II who was King of Prussia, Prince Elector of Brandenburg and Sovereign Prince of the Canton of Neuchâtel (via the Orange-Nassau inheritance of his grandfather).

 Letters patent of nobility

 for the Royal Prussian Government Councillor